voxpupuli/puppet-logstash/README.md

        instances => [ 'instance2' ]
      }

-If you rather not use the multi-instance feature you can disable this:
+If you would rather not use the multi-instance feature you can disable this:

      class { 'logstash':
        multi_instance => false